-The Emission Factor Toolkit version 10.1 (EFT10.1) emission factors within the CERC database tool available at the time.

-EMIT have been used to calculate emission rates in this analysis which was the most up to date
+The Emission Factor Toolkit version 10.1 (EFT10.1) emission factors within the CERC database tool EMIT have been used to calculate emission rates in this analysis which was the most up to date available at the time.

-Vehicle categories from the Paramics model were converted into 11-vehicle classes required by
+Vehicle categories from the Paramics model were converted into 11-vehicle classes required by EMIT:

-EMIT:

-Motorcycle, Car, LGV, Bus/Coach, RHGV-2ax, RHGV-3ax, RHGV-4ax, AHGV-34ax, AHGVdata and counts for buses and coaches were added together.
+• Motorcycle, Car, LGV, Bus/Coach, RHGV-2ax, RHGV-3ax, RHGV-4ax, AHGV-34ax, AHGV-5ax, AHGV-6ax and Taxi.

+The goods vehicles were split in line with the proportions identified in the 2017 Junction Turn Count data and counts for buses and coaches were added together.
 The taxi flows taken from the Paramics model are included in the taxi category in EMIT as black cabs (which assumes emissions are similar to LGV's).
 This includes some private hire vehicles, which results in a small overestimate in emissions in the Reference Case.
 This is a precautionary approach.
 In the LEZ scenario all taxis are assumed to be compliant